NalianAchei2020/Hello_Microverse/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder: sh
 - Create a folder
-- Open the folder on cmd
+- cd in to folder you just created
 - Type git clone https://github.com/NalianAchei2020/Hello_Microverse

 ### Install